ringale95/learn-vue/documentation/Directives.md

 Event Handling Directives
 - Used to listen for and handle user interactions, such as clicks, form submissions and key press

+1. v-on: Listen for DOM events like click, submit, input.
-1. v-on: Attaches an event listener to an element and executes a method when event occurs
+         Attaches an event listener to an element and executes a method when event occurs

    ```
    <button v-on:click="handleClick">Click me</button>